 On top of that, the Czech Republic – along with Slovakia – will commemorate on Sunday the 30th anniversary of the Velvet Revolution, the largely peaceful protests and marches that toppled the communist government of then-Czechoslovakia.

-A wide range of marches and commemorative events are scheduled to mark the day, forcing the transport company to reduce the number of trams circulating in the city center and rerouting others in order not to block some of the celebrations – including a march following the route of the student demonstration that sparked the anti-government protests in November 1989.
+A wide range of marches and commemorative events are scheduled to mark the day, forcing the transport company to impose restrictions on the number of trams circulating in the city center and rerouting others in order not to block some of the celebrations – including a march following the route of the student demonstration that sparked the anti-government protests in Prague in November 1989.

 Car drivers should also be advised that the Letna area might be blocked on Saturday and a large part of the city center will be closed to traffic on Sunday.